A New Educational Paradigm

 Why join us now?
 First-mover advantage in Symbolic Computational Modelling education.

 Why join us now?
 First-mover advantage in Symbolic Computational Modelling education.
 30 years of R&D crystallized into a market-ready curriculum.
 A defensible pedagogical moat — competitors can't replicate the expertise.
 A growing homeschool market seeking rigorous STEM alternatives.
 AI disruption creating urgent demand for reasoning-first education.
 And a social impact model that creates value for students, families, and society.
-The goal is to graduate the first generation by the end of 2026.
-In 5 to 10 years, formal verification will power drug-discovery companies, hospital safety platforms, autonomous-factory operators, climate-risk insurers, and AI-governance tools.
+The goal is to graduate the first generation by the middle of 2027.
+And in 5 to 10 years, symbolic computational modelling will power countless fields, from drug-discovery companies to autonomous-factory operators to climate research.
 The students trained now will lead that transition.

 The Vision